thanhnguyen2187/islet/site/content/posts/unstructured-ish-docx-parsing.md

 }
 ```

-In the end I have a higher-order function like this to ensure that the created
+In the end I implemented `createNodesParseFn` as a higher-order function to
-`parse` has state:
+ensure that the created `parse` has state. `parseRawText` and `parseDocx` are
+wrappers for the actual functionality.

 ```ts
 export function createNodesParseFn() {